Zettlr/zettlr-docs/docs/en/getting-started/setup.md

 ## AppImage

 Zettlr is available as an [AppImage](https://appimage.org/) bundle for Linux.
 To install it, download the package from our [download page](https://www.zettlr.com/download).
-To install the AppImage, place the file into a directory of your choosing, make it executable, and being using it.
+To install the AppImage, place the file into a directory of your choice, make it executable, and begin using it.

 ## Flatpack